gtsystem/lightkube/docs/exceptions.md

-# Exception
+# Exceptions

-Lightkube uses httpx for http requests/response.
+Lightkube uses httpx for handling http requests and responses.
+Because of that, connectivity or timeout issues may raise exceptions.
-You can get familiar with the exceptions returnd by this library [here](https://www.python-httpx.org/exceptions/).
+You can get familiar with the exceptions returned by httpx library [here](https://www.python-httpx.org/exceptions/).

-There are two lightkube specific exceptions:
+There are few lightkube specific exceptions:

-## ConfigError
+::: lightkube.ConfigError

 This exception is raised if a failure is encountered handling the kubernetes configuration: